-1. Proactive Consultation and Review of CUI Determinations.
+A. Proactive Consultation and Review

-The Campus Repatriation Implementation Plan must describe the processand estimated timeline to be undertaken to proactively (i.e., regardless of whether a tribal Request has been received):
+The Campus Repatriation Implementation Plan must describe the process and estimated timeline to be undertaken to proactively (i.e., regardless of whether a tribal Request has been received):

-- Inform Tribes of UC collections that may include Cultural Items and invite Tribes for Consultation, and - b.
-Review and update previous determinations of Culturally Unidentifiable Human Remains or Associated Funerary Objects, as described in Section V.C.5.
+- Inform Tribes of UC collections that may include Cultural Items and invite Tribes for Consultation, and - Review and update previous determinations of Culturally Unidentifiable Human Remains or Associated Funerary Objects, as described in Section V.C.5.